ircdocs/modern-irc/_includes/modern-appendix.md

 The `CHANTYPES` parameter indicates the channel prefix characters that are available on the current server.
 Common channel types are listed in the [Channel Types](#channel-types) section.

-The value is OPTIONAL and if not specified indicates that no channel types are supported.
+The value is OPTIONAL.
+If not specified by the server, clients SHOULD assume a value of `CHANTYPES=#&`, corresponding to the RFC1459 behavior.

 Examples: